xavierpuigf/virtualhome/simulation/README.md

 # Environment
 VirtualHome is composed of 7 scenes where activities can be executed.
-Each scene is encoded in a `.json` file containing a node for every object and edges between them representing relationships.
-Each environment can be updated by modifying the corresponding `.json` file.
+Each scene is encoded in a dictionary containing a node for every object and edges between them representing relationships.
+Each environment can be updated by modifying the corresponding  dictionary.

-The files representing each apartment can be found in [example_graphs](../example_graphs/) as `TestScene{apt_id}_graph.json`.
-Each graph has a Trimmed version, which is used for the Evolving Graph simulator.

 You can check in the [demo](../demo/unity_demo.ipynb) examples on how to read and update graphs.